'After The Angels' is Winter Bel's debut novel.

 - from 'The Drowning Pool' by Ross Macdonald

-Winter Bel's debut novel 'After The Angels' is four interrelated stories that all play out in summer 2018 in the city of Los Angeles.
+Winter Bel's debut novel 'After The Angels' is four interrelated stories about survival and rising again in contemporary Los Angeles.

 To follow developments with 'After The Angels' in its approach to publication, sign up to the Winter Bel newsletter below.